 Once you are on the Insights screen, have a look around if you haven’t already, on the “Overview” tab scroll down to the bottom where it says “Pages to watch”.
 This is the section we want to explore.

 You’ll see a list of pages that Facebook thinks are similar to yours, or previously added pages by your page’s admin.

-Click “Add Pages” to add up to five pages form your competitors.
+Click “Add Pages” to add up to five pages from your competitors.
 Once you do you can click on the page names and see a list of posts that are doing well on their pages.
 Now you can see what has worked for your competitors, you can leverage that information to create similar posts on your own page.

 - Look at the most engaging posts for your top five competitors.